 The 2021 campaign didn’t quite elevate Wright to that level, but nevertheless, he still has tools that shouldn’t be slept on this draft cycle.
 What does Wright bring to the table, and how high can he go in April?

 At 5’11”, 182 pounds, Wright isn’t the most imposing physical specimen.
 Nevertheless, he has a strong athletic profile — one which underpins his style on the field.
 Wright exudes energy in all phases, even when he’s not in active pursuit.
 The Oregon CB has impressive lateral twitch, with which he can adjust his tackling angles quickly.
 Wright also brings great suddenness and recovery athleticism, and he can easily stack direction changes.

 Among other things, Wright has good proportional length for his size.
-His length isn’t elite, but he has enough to be disruptive.
+His length isn’t elite, and is closer to average overall, but he has enough to be disruptive.
 His acceptable length also helps in tackling situations where he has the requisite closing burst and reach to wrap up opponents.